Here are two ways to help keep your face hydrated, soft, and glowing:

 Question: Do I Need to Use a Serum and Toner Daily?

 I am 22 years old, and I am trying to figure out a good skin care regimen.
 I went to Sephora, and they suggested that I use a toner and serum.

 I have normal skin, sometimes a little dry, and I have never heard of serum and was wondering if a toner and serum were things that I should be using.
 And if I should, what products you would recommend?

 Let’s start with toners

-For example, there are toners for oily-skin which gets rid of excess oil, toners for dry-skin that adds moisture to the skin, and lastly toners for sensitive skin that can soothe irritated skin.
+For example, there are toners for oily skin which get rid of excess oil, toners for dry skin that add moisture to the skin, and lastly toners for sensitive skin that can soothe irritated skin.
 There are also facial mists and waters that hydrate and soothe your skin and can be used both under and over makeup.

 - Evian Facial Spray Mineral Water